 UFC Fight Nights take place every week at venues all over the world, while the big ticket 'numbered' fights are held monthly - usually in America.
-For those in the US, a final thing to know is that ESPN+ has the rights to UFC action in the country.
+For those in the US, a final thing to know is that ESPN+ has the rights to UFC action in the country - while lucky folk in the UK can watch every UFC event around, including the pricey PPVs, for just £25 a month with BT's Sport Pass deal.

 On top of that, a second-tier of events exist called UFC Fight Nights.
 These are held on a weekly basis and occur all over the globe, usually featuring up-and-coming local fighters.
 They're still a darn big deal, though, being held at huge international venues with tickets changing hands for hundreds of dollars.